 Applicants invited to interview for a resident position must be informed in writing or by electronic means, of the terms, conditions, and benefits of their appointment to the ACGME-accredited program, as well as all institutional and program policies regarding eligibility and selection for appointment, either in effect at the time of the interview or that will be in effect at the time of his or her eventual appointment.
 This includes financial support; vacations; parental, caregiver and medical leaves of absence; and professional liability, hospitalization, health, disability and other insurance accessible to residents/fellows and their eligible dependents.
-All terms, conditions, and benefits of the potential appointment are described in the Residency Position Appointment (RPA), which are available by January 31 of each year and effective for the following academic year.
+All terms, conditions, and benefits of the potential appointment are described in the Residency Position Appointment (RPA.)
 These resources are posted on the SRH GME web page.

 Applicants who require a disability accommodation for the interview may request an accommodation from the SRH GME Office.
 In the event that such an accommodation is requested, the SRH GME Office will facilitate an appropriate accommodation consistent with Skagit Regional Health's reasonable accommodation of disabilities policy, if indicated.